-Pancake holsters are essentially two pieces of material which are sewn together to make a flattish pouch, almost resembling a pancake of sorts.
-Pancake holsters typically ride high on the hip in a strong-side position, making them easier to draw while seated as well as improving concealability in some instances.
-Still, there are also pancake holsters for “cross draw carry” and lower ride positions as well.
+Pancake holsters are essentially two pieces of material sewn together to make a flattish pouch, almost resembling a pancake of sorts.
+Pancake holsters typically ride high on the hip in a strong-side position, making them easier to draw while seated and improving concealability in some instances.
+Still, there are also pancake holsters for “cross-draw carry” and lower ride positions as well.
 This holster is one of the more versatile models with extra belt slots that can be worn in two distinct carry positions.
-Luke at Craft Holsters provided the LEATHER PANCAKE HOLSTER W/2 CARRY POSITIONS for my Bersa Thunder .380, which allows for carry in either in the 3-4 O’clock position or cross draw position.
+Luke at Craft Holsters provided the LEATHER PANCAKE HOLSTER W/2 CARRY POSITIONS for my Bersa Thunder .380, which allows for carrying in either in the 3-4 O’clock position or cross draw position.

 First Impressions and Construction:

 I’ve typically worn Inside the waistband (IWB) holsters when I conceal carry.
 During open carry, I prefer a KYDEX holster with a locking mechanism.
 So this was really my first pancake style holster I’ve seriously worn, and I can say my eyes have been opened to this type of holster.
 The leather is smooth and feels good (even directly on the skin).
-Some leather holsters tend to be “thick” or almost over engineered, but I found the thickness of the leather in this holster adequate without compromising quality.
+Some leather holsters tend to be “thick” or almost over-engineered, but I found the leather’s thickness in this holster adequate without compromising quality.

 Positions of Wear:

 The two carry holster really gives you the best of both worlds for concealment.
-During my test, I wore this holster for one week in each position (4 O’clock and cross draw).
+I wore this holster for one week in each position (4 O’clock and cross draw).
 Please keep in mind every body type is different, as is every holster.
-I’m 6ft 230 lbs so here are “my” observations from these different situations with this particular holster:
+I’m 6ft 230 lbs, so here are “my” observations from these different situations with this particular holster:

 Working (manual labor) – Yes, I did some work while wearing the holster.
 I wasn’t concerned with concealability during this timeframe.
 I found it super easy to bend down and pick stuff up.
 It did not interfere with any range in motion and was comfortable to wear all day.

 Sitting/Standing – Very comfortable and hardly noticeable.
 I wore this for an entire day of errands and activities.
-Matter of fact, at the end of the day, when I took off my gun for the evening, I didn’t even realize I still had the holster on throughout the remainder of the night.
+As a matter of fact, at the end of the day, when I took off my gun for the evening, I didn’t even realize I still had the holster on throughout the remainder of the night.

 Socializing – While wearing a light jacket, nobody seemed to know I was armed.

 Walking – Hardly noticeable.
-In this position I can easily see when my grip “bump” is showing and simply make a body posture adjustment if I don’t want anybody to notice.
-I did have a slight rub on the left side of my body after a full few days of wear, but I like being able to quickly monitor if I was showing over that slight discomfort.
+In this position, I can easily see when my grip “bump” is showing and make a body posture adjustment if I don’t want anybody to notice.
+I did have a slight rub on the left side of my body after a full few days of wear, but I like being able to quickly monitor if I showed my gun bump over that slight discomfort.

 Working (manual labor) – Almost no different than the 4 O’clock position while moving around.
 Except for a small rubbing on my left side of my body.
 I attribute this mostly to my body type.